jellz/mcid/README.md

 Feel free to ask any questions about the project or public instance on the [Issues page](https://github.com/jellz/mcid/issues) or by [emailing me](mailto:danielgulic@gmail.com).

-### Self-hosting
+### Usage

-I would appreciate it if folks didn't self-host this for other developers, however it's totally fine if you just want an instance to use for your own website/application.
-Documentation for self-hosting is planned.
-A good start would be building and running the Docker Compose file.
+Previously, a hosted instance was publicly available at [mcid.party](https://mcid.party), but this is no longer available.
+Developers wishing to use this software for their own applications/services are encouraged to self-host it by building and running the Docker Compose file.
+Please feel free to get in touch using the channels in the section above if you have any questions about self-hosting.

 ### License